+RESOURCE CORPORATION

-RESOURCE CORPORATION MANAGEMENT'S DISCUSSION & ANALYSIS
+MANAGEMENT'S DISCUSSION & ANALYSIS

-For the three months ended November 30, 2017
+For the nine months ended May 31, 2018

-This management's discussion and analysis of financial position and results of operations ("MD&A") is prepared as at January 19, 2018 and should be read in conjunction with the unaudited condensed interim financial statements for the three months ended November 30, 2017 of Grosvenor Resource Corporation ("Grosvenor" or the "Company") with the related notes thereto.
+This management's discussion and analysis of financial position and results of operations ("MD&A") is prepared as at July 6, 2018 and should be read in conjunction with the unaudited condensed interim financial statements for the nine months ended May 31, 2018 of Grosvenor Resource Corporation ("Grosvenor" or the "Company") with the related notes thereto.
 Those unaudited condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") for interim financial statements and, as a result, do not contain all disclosure required under IFRS for annual financial statements.
 Accordingly, readers may want to refer to the August 31, 2017 audited annual financial statements and the accompanying notes.
+All dollar amounts included therein and in the following MD&A, unless otherwise indicated, are expressed in Canadian dollars.

-Management is responsible for the preparation and integrity of the financial statements, including the maintenance of appropriate information systems, procedures and internal controls.
-Management is also responsible for ensuring that information disclosed externally, including the financial statements and MD&A, is complete and reliable.
+Management is responsible for the preparation and integrity of the Company's unaudited condensed interim financial statements, including the maintenance of appropriate information systems, procedures and internal controls.
+Management is also responsible for ensuring that information disclosed externally, including that within the unaudited condensed interim financial statements and MD&A, is complete and reliable.